-The programme featured free health screenings and talks on disease prevention, fire safety and personal and community safety practices.
+The programme featured free health screening and talks on disease prevention, fire safety and personal and community safety practices.

-Yabidi added that similar programmes should be held regularly, with the addition of activities such as mental health awareness workshops and initiatives to address social issues.
+Yuslihi added that similar programmes should be held regularly, with the addition of activities such as mental health awareness workshops and initiatives to address social issues.

-"Make full use of opportunities like this and strive to make your village a model of a healthy and safe community," he added.
+"Make full use of opportunities that are available to you and strive to make your village a model of a healthy and safe community," he added.